- Developers

 - Allow customers to report their location to other customers;

-Location-based mobile apps give users a richer experience than something they could get on their computer (which is really important because the average consumer uses their smartphone as a lifeline and only occasionally logs into their home computer).
+Location-based mobile apps give users a richer experience than something they could get on their computer (which is essential because the average consumer uses their smartphone as a lifeline and only occasionally logs into their home computer).

-Keep reading to find out some of the major benefits.
+Keep reading to find out some of the significant benefits.

 Get a complimentary discovery call and a free ballpark estimate for your project